 Check the expiry date of your Australian passport before you travel.
 Some countries won’t let you enter unless your passport is valid for six months from when you plan to leave that country.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to obtain access to your passport by deception.
 If you are forced to hand over your passport, contact the Embassy for advice.

 The official currency of Timor-Leste is the US dollar (USD).
+USD notes issued prior to the year 2000 are not accepted.
 Declare all amounts in excess of US$5,000 on arrival and departure.
-Prior authorisation from the Central Bank of Timor-Leste (CBTL) is required to import or export amounts exceeding US$10,000.
+You need authorisation from the Central Bank of Timor-Leste (CBTL) to import or export amounts exceeding US$10,000.

 It is illegal to import currencies other than USD into Timor-Leste, above certain limits, without a permit issued by the CBTL.
-Example: if you want to import more than US$2,000 worth of Australian dollars in a calendar month, you'll need approval from the CBTL.
+For example, if you import more than US$2,000 worth of Australian dollars in a calendar month, you'll need approval from the CBTL.

 More information: email

 info@bancocentral or phone the CBTL on (670) 331 3712 or 331 3714.